 - Attach a layer of acrylic or glass over the inside of the window

 - Window soundproofing film

 - Block your window with barriers like vegetation

 We tried to look for objective data on the effectiveness of these methods but unfortunately most were reviews from other bloggers or product companies trying to sell these products.
 We took these reviews with a big pinch of salt because they were mostly personal experience or stories with no objective data to back up their claims.

 There were, thankfully, 2 studies that looked at soundproof curtains and 1 study that looked at vegetation barriers.
 Here are the results…

-Also known as soundproof curtains, these are heavy curtains that are tightly woven and go from the ceiling to floor.
+Acoustic curtains can be known by a variety of names; sound dampening curtains, noise cancelling curtains, sound blocking curtains but they all mean the same thing.
+These are heavy curtains that are tightly woven and go from the ceiling to floor.
 They need to be several inches past each side of the window.
 The principle behind their application is they need to cover as much area as possible around the window to achieve a seal around the sides (if that is possible).
 Because of their design, they also have applications in thermal insulation and light blocking.